friday27/nodejs_course/course_notes/server.md

 2. `heroku keys:add` adds the public ssh key to heroku account

-3. Run `heroku create <project_name>` from the application root
+3. Create Heroku project by `heroku create <project_name>` from the application root (You can always add your username before project name e.g. `heroku create friday27-chat-app`).
+Add the repo `heroku git:remote -a <project_name>` if neccessary.

 4. Run `npm run start` to test the change

-5. Push the changes to GitHub and Heroku

-6. Check the result through Heroku URL
+5. Push the changes to GitHub and Heroku, and check result through Heroku URL

 ## Creating a Production MongoDB Database and Deploying on Heroku